ltcguthrie/starter-hugo-academic/content/authors/admin/_index.md

 interests:
   - Understanding the chemistry of human microbiomes
   - Mapping the chemical diversity of foods and drugs
-  - Engineering chemical interactions in microbial communties
+  - Defining microbial metabolites shaping human biology

 # Education to show in About widget
 education: